-Interviews are so nerve-wrecking.
-Whether they’re over the phone, Skype/Zoom, or in person, interviews are stressful.
+Interviews are so nerve-racking.
+Whether they’re over the phone, Skype/Zoom, or in-person, interviews are stressful.
 That’s unavoidable.
 You’re surrounded by strangers who have their notepads out and are taking note on everything you say.
 It can feel like they are making assumptions about you based solely on how you answer each of their difficult, yet creative questions.
 Each question feels like it’s intended to make you think on your feet and recall details of stories that might feel out of reach.
 But that’s what child life is all about – the ability to improvise as you go.
 So how do you remain yourself throughout the interview?
 How do you make sure that you’re not just a shell of a person answering all of the questions “correctly”?

 Find your pet pig named Moana

 Several years ago, we were interviewing for two spots for our summer practicum.
 The first student set the stage for the remainder of the students.
-An all “A” student, with the most volunteer experience and actively pursuing her Master’s degree in Child Life, she knocked it out of the park.
+An all “A” student, with the most volunteer experience and actively pursuing her master’s degree in Child Life, she knocked it out of the park.
 Each question we gave her, she creatively answered, making sure not to lose herself in the question.
 She answered the questions fully without rambling while also adding personal touches about her experiences with children, families, and school.
 By the end of the interview, several of us wrote on our own individual question sheet, “can we hire her?”
-We knew she was a win.
+We knew she was a “win”.

 The next several students stumbled over their words, rambled on about unimportant facts regarding their volunteer experience – “It was a Tuesday that I was volunteering on the Pediatric Unit… oh wait.
 No. It wasn’t Peds.
 It was actually the ER.
 OH! and It wasn’t a Tuesday.
 Sorry.
 I had a doctor’s appointment that Tuesday so it was a Wednesday that I came in to make up my shift,” or simply didn’t answer the questions fully.

 Then we met Madelynn*.
-Madelynn had her Bachelor’s and while her resume was good, she was competing against a lot of students who were pursuing their Master’s or coming into this interview with a practicum already under their belt.
+Madelynn had her bachelor’s and while her resume was good, she was competing against a lot of students who were pursuing their master’s or coming into this interview with a practicum already under their belt.